jdavis/jdavis.github.com/_drafts/beginning-of-a-beautiful-blogship.md

 eventually started adding other profiles like Goodreads, Strava, Facebook, and so on.

-In January I decided to dedicate more time to using Twitter.
+In January, I decided to dedicate more time to using Twitter.
 I started tweeting regularly and started following some of the people pretty involved in the programming community.
 I quickly realized that Twitter was a great source for new and emerging technology as well as just general news.